BOS-Bae/ED_XXZ/README.md

 # ED_XXZ

-This is the code to conduct block diagonalization and see the binary basis for 1D XXZ model
+This is the code to conduct block diagonalization and set the binary basis for 1D XXZ model

-with using BitBasis and LinearAlgebra library of Julia.
+by using two libraries of Julia, which are BitBasis and LinearAlgebra.